dimajix/flowman/docs/documenting/config.md

 ## Collectors

 Flowman uses so called *collectors* which create an internal model of the documentation from the core entities like relations, mappings and build targets.
-The default configuration uses the three collectors `relations`, `mappings` and `targets`, with each of them being responsible for one entity type.
+The default configuration uses the four collectors `relations`, `mappings`, `targets` and `checks`, with each of them being responsible for one entity type and the last one will execute all data quality checks.
 If you really do not require documentation for one of these targets, you may want to simply remove the corresponding collector from that list.

 ## File Generator Fields